adjmunro/kotlin-ast/src/commonMain/kotlin/nz/adjmunro/ast/sre/sre-syntax.md

 | `[numlist]...[/numlist]` | Defines an ordered list.
 May be nested.      |
 | `[list]...[/list]`       | Defines an unordered list.
 May be nested.    |
 | `[li]item1[li]item2`     | List item (each delimited by the next item). |

+# TODO:
+- write TDD - make start with the hardest part first?
+- actually, first start by tokenizing all tags into open/close objects with indexes in the clean string.
+- then construct the AST from the tokens (if AST even makes sense - how to handle out of order tags?)
+- add a [[$id]] replace by id name tag? something easier to work with than format? or is it,might just end up being the same thing/